Lake Braddock Secondary School: Honor societies

-Lake Braddock student media
+Student media

 The Bear Facts

 The Bear Facts is Lake Braddock's student news periodical with a circulation of about 3000 students and community members.
 It is student-run under the guidance of an adviser.
 Content decisions are governed by staff writers, editors, and any other students involved.
 Printed as a newspaper since its founding in 1973, it changed to a black and white/color news magazine format in 2013.
 The Bear Facts is a member of the Virginia High School League, the National Scholastic Press Association, and the Columbia Scholastic Press Association.

 Controversy

 In 2007, The Bear Facts had an advisory change over issues published in March 2007.
 Controversy arose on articles published on "homosexuality, trans sexuality and review of a documentary about bestiality," as well as its March 30 issue, which had carried a story on Post Secret, a website that posts anonymous contributors' secrets displayed on homemade postcards.
 The school released a statement that the dismissal was for "basic journalism" errors.